ToastedNub/LogMessages/README.md

  - Queue from Discord users

 # Unused, UnusedNSFW (These are not used by my bots, but other peoples bots as requested)
- - The links that are not currently being sent by the bots
+ - The links that are not currently being sent by my bots